peterjc/mediawiki_to_git_md/README.rst

 of the page converted into markdown using pandoc.

 This uses a crude Python script (calling pandoc and git).
-It assume it is running in the base folder of a git repository on a suitable branch to which it will commit back-dated changes as markdown files.
+It assumes it is running in the base folder of a git repository on a suitable branch to which it will commit back-dated changes as markdown files.